aleshaleksey/fansys23/08-spell-list.md

 - The spell fails if the target of the spell or the chosen being are not unconscious at the time, or alternatively are conscious and not under the effect of the ["dream"](#dream)/["dream-walk"](#dream-walk) spell.
 - The spell is affected by seals such as ["forbiddance"](#forbiddance) or ["lesser cosmic seal"](#lesser-cosmic-seal).
-- The target must know the chosen being in AT LEAST enough detail that it would be found by the ["spirits' secret"](#spirits-secret) spell if it were in range.
+- The target must know the chosen being well enough to make a sufficiently clear description that the ["spirits' secret"](#spirits-secret) spell could find it if it were in range.

 **Upcast**: For every 2MP dice expended above 10 MP, the caster can add an additional target.